Jab1718/Cross-camera-tracking/README.md

-# Cross-Camera Tracking & Re-Identification
+# Cross-Camera Tracking & Re-Identification (HUMAN)

 A real-time multi-camera person tracking system that detects, tracks, and re-identifies individuals across different camera feeds using appearance and pose-based features.